Jahia/jahia-base-demo-templates/README.md

-# dx-base-demo
+# dx-base-demo-templates
-Base demo for the Jahia DX
+Base demo templates for the Jahia DX